A Closed Queueing Maintenance Network with Two Batch Policies: A Product-Form Solution and Performance Analysis

-In the DBSS with unusable bikes, we care for the stationary proportion of unusable bikes.
-Note that the unusable bikes are distributed in the $N$ parking regions, the maintenance shop, and the roads among various parking regions and the maintenance shop.
-The stationary average number of unusable bikes $E\left[ \Im \right] $ can be computed by means of the marginal probabilities as follows:
+In the maintenance network, we are interested in the stationary proportion of failed items that are distributed in the $N$ bases, the maintenance shop, and the path nodes from bases to the maintenance shop.
+The average number of failed items $E \left[ \Im \right] $ can be computed by the marginal probabilities as follows:

-where the three terms are the stationary average numbers of unusable bikes in the $N$ parking regions, the maintenance shop, and Road $i\rightarrow 0$ for $1\leq i\leq N$, respectively.
+where the three terms are the average numbers of failed items in the $N$ bases, the maintenance shop, and Node $i\rightarrow 0$ for $1\leq i\leq N$, respectively.
 Based on Theorem 3, we obtain

 and